magpie-ea/magpie-site/getting-started/deployment.markdown

 <!--- Make sure that the entry point of the experiment is named `index.html`.
 Otherwise Github Pages will not be able to serve the experiment correctly. -->

 #### Crowdsourcing (MTurk, Prolific) or direct link?
 You might post the experiment via [Amazon Mechanical Turk](https://www.mturk.com/), [Prolific](https://www.prolific.ac/), or by directly sending the link to the participants.
-Please change the `config/config_deploy.js` in the experiment directory accordingly:
+Please change the `config/config_deploy.js` in the experiment directory accordingly, and then push the changes via git:

 ```javascript
 var config_deploy = {